tanzquotient/website/docs/dev/setup.md

 # Server setup, configuration and maintenance

 This file contains setup with docker.
-Earlier a [manual setup](setup_virtualenv.md) was used.
-Many of the manual steps are now described in the `Dockerfile`.
+Many of the steps you may expect to setup a webstack are automatized.
+You can still look them up in the [Dockerfile](../../configurations/dockerfile-new).

 The setup instructions are divided into: